Net Worth

 City National Bank Lawsuit

-In September 2023, City National Bank filed a lawsuit against Chris Brown for a loan default related to his purchase of two Popeyes Chicken franchises.
+In September 2023, City National Bank filed a lawsuit against Chris Brown for loan default stemming from his purchase of two Popeyes Chicken franchises.
 The lawsuit alleged that Brown and a group of investors obtained a loan in 2018 to fund the Popeyes Chicken business venture and failed to make repayments.
 The total loan amount was approximately $2.14 million, with Brown personally liable for $1.31 million, including unpaid principal and interest.

 City National Bank revealed that the loan had not been repaid as agreed and said it would take further legal steps to recover the outstanding amount.
 The bank also retained the power to seize Brown’s assets if he failed to repay the debt within the specified period.

-In March 2024, an L.A. court ordered Brown to pay $1,760,654.11 after he and his investors failed to make payments on the loan from 2018.
+In March 2024, an L.A. court ordered Brown to pay $1,760,654.11 after he and his investors failed to make payments on the 2018 loan.
 Brown was given 30 days to respond to the ruling, or the bank would begin asset seizure proceedings.

 Soon after, Brown narrowly avoided being served legal papers related to the $1.31 million portion of the $1.76 million judgment when his security guard at his Tarzana home falsely claimed he didn’t live there, even though his name was on the deed.
 As of 2024, City National Bank is still actively pursuing the debt.